-Every SCIM Attribute Explained
+Every SCIM attribute explained

 In this article, you’ll learn more about attributes, including how the key attributes work, and how you can use custom attributes to deliver additional functionality.